IslamMohamedMosaad/IslamMohamedMosaad.github.io/_posts/2021-08-11-Graph-Based-Reasoning-over-Heterogeneous-External-Knowledge-for-Commonsense-Question-Answering.md

 <p align="center">
 </p>

-The linear mapping of the shared parameter W enhances the feature of the vertex, a(·) maps the spliced high-dimensional feature to a real number.
-This process is generally implemented by a single-layer feedforward neural network.
-The correlation coefficient The attention coefficient is obtained by normalization with softmax.
-To understand the calculation process, see the figure below.
+- The linear mapping of the shared parameter W enhances the feature of the vertex, a(·) maps the spliced high-dimensional feature to a real number.
+This process is generally implemented by a single-layer feedforward neural network
+- The hidden representation for node i is then weighted by the computed attention α with the final result as

 <p align="center">
 <img align="center" width="400" height="100" src="../assets/img/attention2.png">